boyley/spring-social-examples-thymeleaf/README.md

 Please tell me if you find a failure or a better way.

+At the following you can see a part off difference between jsp and thymeleaf.
+The complete differences you can see at the source files.

 ## Differences between jsp and thymeleaf ##

 **Setup**